Modern Slavery Statement

 Due diligence processes in relation to slavery and human trafficking

-In order to monitor and mitigate the risks of slavery and human trafficking occurring within our supply chain we undertake pre-screening of prospective Suppliers as part of our tender processes, to assess the effectiveness of their existing safeguarding controls and practices, including but not limited to, those in relation to preventing modern slavery occurring within their organisation and supply chain.
+To monitor and mitigate the risks of modern slavery and human trafficking occurring within our supply chain, we undertake pre-screening of prospective Suppliers as part of our tender processes, to assess the effectiveness of their existing safeguarding controls and practices, including but not limited to, those in relation to preventing modern slavery occurring within their organisation and supply chain.
 Provision of associated policy documents and supporting documentary evidence is a requirement of this process.

 Our contractual documentation incorporates specific prohibition against slavery or servitude, the use of forced, compulsory or trafficked labour and the use of child labour.
 In the event of any known or suspected incident in relation to slavery or human trafficking by an Associated Party, or failure to comply with these requirements may result in termination of any agreements.